Gestures of Light, Traces of Self

 Contexts for Presentation

-[Lightpaint] has taken shape in festivals, public installations, and more intimate, ritual-based settings.
+[Lightpaint] has taken shape in Electronic music and digital arts festivals, public installations, and more intimate, ritual-based settings.

 It can serve as a point of entry — light and playful — or deepen into a more contemplative practice, depending on how it’s held.